-An experiment by Marian Dörk and Dawn Knight at Newcastle University
+By Marian Dörk and Dawn Knight carried out when at Newcastle University

 funded by the RCUK Digital Economy programme’s PATINA project.

 More details about the concept and methods are in this article.

 The code of the WordWanderer prototype is on GitHub.